Find out in less than a minute.

 Over time solar panels become less efficient.
 Meaning they produce less electricity from the same amount of light.
 This process is called degradation.
 A study from the National Renewable Energy Laboratory found that panels lose anywhere from 0.5 percent to 0.8 percent of their production capacity annually.
 The rate at which solar panels lose efficiency is called the degradation rate.

-Higher-end solar panels will have lower degradation rates.
+Higher-end solar panels degrade at lower rates.
 This allows them to produce more electricity over their lifetime, thus reducing their payback period.

-Most quality solar panels have a 25-year warranty that guarantees that the panel will maintain at least 80% of its original efficiency over its lifetime.
+Most quality solar panel manufacturers have a 25-year warranty that guarantees that the panel will maintain at least 80% of its original efficiency over its lifetime.

-All solar panels will become less efficient over time thanks to four main contributing factors:
+With all that said, all solar panels will become less efficient over time thanks to these four main contributing factors:

 Solar panels are exposed to a large amount of ultraviolet (UV) light.
 Over time the UV rays cause discoloration of the backside of the panel that protects the photovoltaic cells and electrical components that are actually doing the work of converting the sun’s rays into electricity.
 This process causes those components to work less efficiently.